 But that doesn’t mean it can’t be good fun.

 You can slag off all-inclusive resorts as much as you like, but there is a certain allure to having access to free food and drink all day, a selection of pools to jump in and various activities to take on.

 What’s more, package deals to the resort can work out to be extraordinarily cheap — often costing not much more than the flight itself.

 The other highlight of Cancún’s hotel strip is the giant clubs, such as The City, Dady O’s and the notorious Coco Bongo.
-These are the sort of places MTV cameras regularly show up at, and the people communicate with each other in whoops.
+These are the sort of places where people communicate with each other in whoops.

 The general principle here is that you pay a cover charge, after which all drinks are free.

 The bar staff will generally force all manner of dirty shots upon you while dancers grind on the stage and Michael Jackson and Madonna impersonators put on surprisingly high-quality shows.
 Things tend to get very, very messy, and the clubs are the complete antithesis of a quiet pint in a pub.

 There’s no shortage of resorts lining the Yucatán Peninsula, but there’s still the occasional beach where peace can be found.

 Playa del Carmen is a popular alternative — it’s a lot more laidback than Cancún, but is growing rapidly and inevitably heading the same way.